 As an extreme illustration of correlation, let one classification dimension be replicated or made once redundant.
 Setting $\alpha = 0.5$ will allow the model to converge.
 Each one of the replicated dimensions will end up sharing equally in the observed predictive relationship, combining together to provide the appropriate prediction.
-In the case of full credibility, they will exactly reproduce the result obtained from not replicating the dimension.
-With less than full credibility, the result will not be exactly the same as that obtained from not replicating the dimension, but it will be similar.
+In the case of full credibility, they will exactly reproduce the result from not replicating the dimension.
+With less than full credibility, the result will not be exactly the same from not replicating the dimension, but will be similar.